groovy-tutorial/shapes-demo/README.md

     gradlew.bat run

-You don't need to download anything for this to work
-- the [Gradle wrapper](https://docs.gradle.org/current/userguide/wrapper_plugin.html) will download everything you need.
+You don't need to download anything for this to work as the [Gradle wrapper](https://docs.gradle.org/current/userguide/wrapper_plugin.html) will download everything you need.

 The Gradle build also provides a number of interesting options.
 In Gradle these are called _tasks_ and you can see all of the available tasks by running `./gradlew tasks`.
 Here are a few tasks worth trying out: